rackerlabs/support-how-to/content/cloud-servers/scheduled-images-faq.md

 the scheduled image you wish to save, the snapshot will not be subject to retention culling.

-At the current time, you cannot modify image metadata via the cloud control panel.
-If you don't want to make API calls directly, a command-line tool called novaclient is available.
+At the current time, you cannot modify image metadata by using the Cloud Control Panel.
+If you don't want to make API calls directly, a command-line tool called `novaclient` is available.
 For more information about using the novaclient tool to manage your scheduled images, see [Using python-novaclient to manage scheduled images](/how-to/using-python-novaclient-to-manage-scheduled-images).